Croxarens/bashy/README.md

-netUpdate
+Bashy
 =========

-Here you can find a collection of several shell scripts, used to updating everything.
+Here you can find a collection of several shell scripts.

 Feel free to contribute!